-- Parents should be notified immediately; if unable to reach the parent(s), contact Nationwide Children's Hospital- Endocrinology at (614) 722-4425, if the parent has signed a school release and/or HIPAA release. - Additional insulin for ketones may be needed; give as directed by the parent or a Nationwide Children's Hospital- Endocrinology provider. - Even with positive ketones, the child can remain at school if clinically well (i.e. not vomiting, able to concentrate in class) - Additional insulin for ketones may be needed; give as directed by the parent or a Nationwide Children's Hospital- Endocrinology provider. - A correction bolus is needed if the BG is above the target BG (unique to each child) and it has been at least three hours since the last dose of rapid-acting insulin. - The correction and/or ketone bolus CANNOT be administered via the insulin pump.
-The bolus is to be administered via injection, through an insulin pen or syringe and vial.
-See School Guidelines for a student with Diabetes on Basal/ Bolus Insulin Injection Therapy for additional information on how to calculate doses for correction. - o Disconnect the insulin pump tubing from the current infusion set and remove the infusion set from the body. - o Select a new site and insert a new infusion set. - o Reconnect the pump tubing to the new infusion set. - o If the child has an Omnipod pump, deactivate and remove the current pod and replace with new pod at a different site. - The child should refrain from physical activity until the ketones are negative and feeling well. - The child should be encouraged to drink water or carb-free/caffeine-free liquids. - Monitor the BG and ketones every three hours if the child remains at school until ketones are negative. - The child may require hospital treatment if one or more of the following signs of diabetic ketoacidosis (DKA) are present: rapid breathing, rapid heart rate, fruity breath, capillary refill greater than three seconds, altered consciousness, prolonged vomiting and/ or abdominal pain.
+- Parents should be notified immediately; if unable to reach the parent(s), contact Nationwide Children's Hospital- Endocrinology at (614) 722-4425, if the parent has signed a school release and/or HIPAA release. - Even with positive ketones, the child can remain at school if clinically well (i.e. not vomiting, able to concentrate in class) - Additional insulin for ketones may be needed; give as directed by the parent or a Nationwide Children's Hospital- Endocrinology provider. - A correction bolus is needed if the BG is above the target BG and it had been at least three hours since the last dose of rapid-acting insulin. - The child should refrain from physical activity until ketones are negative and feeling well. - The child should be encouraged to drink water or carb-free liquids. - Monitor the BG and ketones every three hours if the child remains at school until ketones are negative. - The child may require hospital treatment if one or more of the following signs of diabetic ketoacidosis (DKA) are present: rapid breathing, rapid heart rate, fruity breath, capillary refill greater than three seconds, altered consciousness, prolonged vomiting and/ or abdominal pain.